 Just a few weeks ago Virgin Balloon Flights were talking to Virgin Managements’ Sustainability team and were given an excellent new idea to support up-cycling….

 Made In Forest Hills, an up-cycling Bow Tie business in New York, was started not so long ago by Nicholas Tee Ruiz.
-His bespoke, unique and beautifully design bow ties are all made from waste material and can certainly start a trend!
+His bespoke, unique and beautifully designed bow ties are all made from waste material and can certainly start a trend!

 Helen Craig Virgin’s sustainability specialist asked Nicholas about his inventive ideas:

 I met singer Janelle Monáe in November 2010 and we chatted about her music video "Tightrope”, in which she wears this fantastic oversized bow tie.
-This sparked my idea to search NYC for a unique bow tie that represented me.
+This sparked my idea to search NYC for a unique bow-tie that represented me.
 Hitting dead ends, I decided to just sit down at my kitchen table and create one of my own.
 That table has put up a good fight in the past year, my tools and I haven’t exactly been its best friend.
 The occasion for my first bow tie was The Museum of Modern Art’s exhibition opening of Picasso: Guitars 1912-1914.
 Inspired by Mr. Picasso and wanting to look sharp for the event, I hand crafted my first bow tie out of multi-coloured guitar picks, which I found buried in the closet of my uncle’s apartment, a wooden hanger, and super glue.

 How did you move on from there?